AhmedAbdelGawadFarag/dotfiles/README.md

 # dotfiles
-this repository holds the configuration for my linux os
+A repository that holds my configuration.